-Debugging Dynamic Function eXchange Designs in Vivado Hardware Manager
+Debugging Dynamic Function eXchange (DFX) Designs in Vivado Hardware Manager

-Vivado® Hardware Manager supports debugging on Partial Reconfigurable designs.
-In order to successfully debug such a design it is necessary to program the full design bitstream before programming the partial bitstream to replace specific reconfigurable modules.
+Vivado Hardware Manager supports debugging on DFX designs.
+To debug such a design successfully, it is necessary to program the full design bitstream before programming the partial bitstream to replace specific reconfigurable modules.

-For an example of instantiating debug cores in a Dynamic Function eXchange design, as well as functionality within the Vivado Hardware Manager, see this link in Vivado Design Suite Tutorial: Dynamic Function eXchange (UG947).
+For an example of instantiating debug cores in a DFX design, as well as functionality within the Vivado Hardware Manager, see this link in Vivado Design Suite Tutorial: Dynamic Function eXchange (UG947).